The Frontier (novel): Plot

 Young Zenon Ziembiewicz, member of a noble, but not very wealthy family, leaves for town and starts studying.
 There he meets Elżbieta Biecka, a young lady, brought up by her aunt, who comes from a rich family.
 Zenon travels to Paris and starts further study at a university.
 When he comes back to his hometown, he meets Justyna Bogutówna, a poor and fatherless daughter of a cook.
 Eventually, a love affair starts between them.
 Later, without formally breaking up with Justyna, Zenon goes back to town, where he eventually gets engaged to Elżbieta.
 Justyna, due to her mother's illness, by chance moves to the same tenement house as Zenon.
 They meet once again and soon become lovers again.
 Elżbieta knows the truth and leaves him, however, Zenon wins her back, and soon enough they get married.
 Later Elżbieta becomes pregnant.
 Despite those circumstances, Zenon wants to help Justyna, who carries his baby, and gives her money for living.
 Although it was not precisely Zenon's will, Justyna has an abortion and suffers horrible qualms because of what she did.
 Elżbieta's and Zenon's son is born, and named Walerian after Zenon's father.
 In the meantime, Zenon's career evolves rapidly - he becomes the town's mayor.
 Justyna, deeply depressed, decides to commit a crime and pours caustic acid over Zenon.
-As a result, he becomes blind and soon later commits suicide.
+As a result, he becomes blind and later commits suicide.